NimunB/Ray-Tracer/README.md

 </table>

 ## Anti-Aliasing
 Anti-aliasing was implemented in the form of regular sampling.
 This was done by sampling multiple points within a given pixel, and averaging the color for the pixel.
+It is meant to generate a **smoother** image.

 <table>
   <tr>